kubeshop/kusk-gateway/README.md

 Kusk Gateway is for you if:
 - You or your team develop REST APIs running in Kubernetes
-- Embrace a contract-first approach to developing your APIS using OpenAPI or Swagger
+- Embrace a contract-first approach to developing your APIs using OpenAPI or Swagger
 - You don't want to spend lots of time configuring hard-to-work-with ingress controllers that require a dedicated Ops Engineer

 Kusk Gateway configures itself through the metadata defined in your OpenAPI or Swagger document.